cocoasprinkle/mecho-dev/README.md

 2: Once created, clone the repository into the folder that you have made your Unity project in

-3: Hopefully you should be good to go!
+3: Hopefully, you should be good to go!